 |14 days or fewer||100% of holiday cost|

 Note.
 We strongly advise that you take out an appropriate travel insurance policy when you book your holiday with us.
 If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges.

-*Excludes amendment charges and cost of ferry or tunnel crossings that are non-refundable.
+*Excludes amendment charges and cost of ferry or tunnel crossings, overnight hotels, car hire bookings and private transfers that are non-refundable.

 8. If We Change or Cancel Your Holiday

 As we plan your holiday arrangements many months in advance we may occasionally have to make changes or cancel your booking and we reserve the right to do so at any time.